Privacy notice for GenesisCare patients

 You can contact the Information Commissioner’s Office (ICO), the UK supervisory authority for data protection issues, at email@example.com, or at Wycliffe House, Water Lane, Wilmslow, Cheshire, SK9 5AF or telephone 0303 123 1113 (local rate call).
 Website: ico.org.uk

 Making a complaint will not affect any other legal rights or remedies that you have.

 If you have any queries or would like to exercise your rights or to establish whether any rights apply to you, please speak with the GenesisCare Health Care Professional who is involved in your care.

-Email: DPO@genesiscare.co.uk or write to GenesisCare, 69 Alma Rd, Windsor SL4 3HD, marking your communication “Private and Confidential – FAO GenesisCare Data Protection Officer” or telephone 07841 207263
+You can also contact our Data Protection Officer: Email: DPO@genesiscare.co.uk or write to GenesisCare, 69 Alma Rd, Windsor SL4 3HD, marking your communication “Private and Confidential – FAO GenesisCare Data Protection Officer” or telephone 07841 207263

 Updates to this Privacy Notice

 We may update this Privacy Notice from time to time to ensure that it remains accurate.
 If these changes result in any material difference to the manner in which we process your personal data then we will provide an updated copy of the Policy and signpost you to the specific changes.

 Revised July 2023